fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ## Creating The Python Code

 Now, let's create our Python code for the Lambda function.
+So we do not need to change any of the Lambda runtime settings, we will use the default filename of `lambda_function.py`.

 While we could write all the code within one main function, I'll separate out two other functions to make it easier to test each piece locally as well as make it easier to add to it in the future.

 To start, we can add our imports: